A suspicious package may contain dangerous items or substances. Some typical characteristics that should trigger suspicion include:

 - Call MIT Police at 617-253-1212 (x100 from a campus phone)

-- Do not delete the message.
+- Do not delete the message

 If received by phone:

-- Call MIT Police at 617-253-1212 (x100 from a campus phone) after.
+- After call is over, call MIT Police at 617-253-1212 (x100 from a campus phone) to report the incident

 Ask Caller: